District of Columbia Court of Appeals

 Highest court of Washington D.C.

+The D.C.
+Court of Appeals location in the former D.C.
+City Hall.

-The District of Columbia Court of Appeals is the highest court of the District of Columbia, the capital city of the United States.
-The court was established in 1942 as the Municipal Court of Appeals, and it has been the court of last resort for matters of D.C. local law since 1970.
+The District of Columbia Court of Appeals is the local (non-federal) highest court of the District of Columbia.
+The court was established in 1942 as the Municipal Court of Appeals, and it has been the court of last resort for matters of local D.C. law since 1970.
 It and the Superior Court of the District of Columbia compose the District of Columbia's court system.
 It is located in the former District of Columbia City Hall building at Judiciary Square.

 The D.C.
 Court of Appeals is the equivalent of a state supreme court.
-Because the District of Columbia is not a U.S. state, however, the court's authority derives from the U.S. Congress rather than from the inherent sovereignty of the states.
-The D.C.
+Because the District of Columbia is not a U.S. state, the court's authority derives from the U.S. Congress rather than from the inherent sovereignty of the states.

+Due to their similar names, the D.C.
 Court of Appeals is sometimes confused with the U.S. Court of Appeals for the District of Columbia Circuit, which is the federal U.S. court of appeals that covers the District of Columbia.